wolframkriesing/site-stitcher/content/tidbit/2020/05/index.md

 dateCreated: 2020-05-09 13:35 CET
 tags: javascript

 Bundler like webpack take up too much of our intention, imho.
-They should be tools that run in the background and do their job.
-But we spend a lot of time configuring them and waiting for them to build so we can see our site.
+We spend a lot of time configuring them and waiting for them to build so we can see our site.
 [Snowpack moves the bundler out of the way](https://www.snowpack.dev/) so you can develop without worrying about it locally.

 > At some point in the last decade, JavaScript bundling shifted from being a production nice-to-have optimization to a
 > full-on dev requirement.
 Configuration files, plugin ecosystems, extra dependencies, tooling complexity,